koepalex/templates/TS/OMP_Technical_Specifications.md

 #### Version (x.y.z)

 ```
-This section should be included for each new service release of the specification.
+Service indicator (z) for the document.
+Incremented every time a corrective update is made to the approved document version by the WG.
 It should describe at a high level the main changes made to the specification compared to the previous version.
 The description should be brief, target length should be one paragraph.

 DELETE THIS COMMENT
 ```